merkle-open/terrific-micro/README.md

 ## Assets

-The main functionality of Terrific Micro ist the assets concatenator for CSS & JavaScript files.
+The main functionality of Terrific Micro is the assets concatenator for CSS & JavaScript files.
 These files will be updated on each request, so you always get the newest version.

 ### Assets Configuration